SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 ## Troubleshoot Your Application

 There are a number of out-of-the-box tools that can be used to troubleshoot your application.
+Besides the options explained in the [CAP documentation on troubleshooting](https://cap.cloud.sap/docs/get-started/troubleshooting), a few general approaches are described below that can help identify where an issue originates from.

 ### Use Browser Development Tools